csuwildcat/oneweek-2016/README.md

-# x-tag.github.io
+# blockchain-identity.github.io
-The X-Tag website
+The project site for the Open Blockchain Identity project